KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/3-array-loop/README.md

    >
    > Check out the references in this section to read more about functions.

 8. Place your cursor between the opening and closing curly brace and press `Enter`.
-Type `console.log(element);` to log the element parameter to the console.
+Type `console.log('element', element);` to log the element parameter to the console.

 9. We're back in business!
-Remove the `console.log(element);` and replace it with the call to `addDevSkill`.
+Remove the `console.log('element', element);` and replace it with the call to `addDevSkill`.

    > [!HINT]
    > Use `addDevSkill(element);` to call the function with the array element to display on the web page.